GNMoseke/libero/README.md

     This just makes sure that if a user deletes the original image file (e.g. from their Downloads directory), Libero can still access it.
 The app doesn't do any compression/resizing/etc, which would be a little bit better than just a straight copy of the image, but it's a simple solution for the problem.

+4. **State management is done entirely via `setState`**

+    As with one of the project goals lsited above, I wante dto build Libero as "vanilla" flutter as possible, including state management, to better understand how it works.
+This results in a lot of callback passing, but since the app isn't particularly complex this actually ends up not being too much cognitive overhead.
+It also keeps me away from the **NINETEEN** external state management libraries listed in the [official flutter docs](https://docs.flutter.dev/data-and-backend/state-mgmt/options).
+I know a few of them are widely used, but the fact that there are so many is a little smelly to me.

 ### Known Issues/Missing Features
 There are a few things that need to be added for a more "complete" app that I have not gotten to yet.
 The most notable of them are:
 - Graceful handlng of missing image files.